The64thGamer/cheeseepedia/content/wiki/Chuck-E-Cheese-Winter-2025-Show.md

 8. 11/20 Update - A Chuck E. Cheese Christmas - 'What Would We Do Without Christmas' is added.
 9. 11/21 Update - KidzBop Live - The Concert Movie Trailer is added.
 10. 11/28 Update - A Chuck E. Cheese Christmas - 'Robot Christmas Banana', 'COMING SOON' for A Chuck E. Cheese Christmas Special is replaced with 'NOW STREAMING'.
 This was shown on Chuck E. & Friends - ‘Easy Dance’ (Cartoon Special), A Chuck E. Cheese Christmas - 'Robot Christmas Banana', and  A Chuck E. Cheese Christmas - 'What Would We Do Without Christmas'.  and A Chuck E. Cheese Christmas Trailer is removed.
+11. 11/30 Update - Paris & Pups Episode 11: Cupcake Tower for Thanksliving! is removed.